api-platform/docs/core/upgrade-guide.md

 ## Changes

-### Summary of the changes between 2.6 And 2.7/3.0
+### Summary of the Changes Between 2.6 And 2.7/3.0

 - New Resource metadata allowing to declare multiple Resources on a class: `ApiPlatform\Metadata\ApiResource`
 - Clarification of some properties within the ApiResource declaration
-- Removal of the item and collection difference on operation declaration
+- Removal of item and collection differences on operation declaration
 - `ApiPlatform\Core\DataProvider\...DataProviderInterface` has a new
 interface `ApiPlatform\State\ProviderInterface`
 - `ApiPlatform\Core\DataPersister\...DataPersisterInterface` has a new
 interface `ApiPlatform\State\ProcessorInterface`
 - New ApiProperty metadata `ApiPlatform\Metadata\ApiProperty`
-- Configuration flag `metadata_backward_compatibility_layer` that allows
+- Configuration flag `metadata_backward_compatibility_layer` that allows the use of legacy metadata layers
-- `ApiPlatform\Core\DataTransformer\DataTransformerInterface` is deprecated and will be removed in 3.0. the use of legacy metadata layers
+- `ApiPlatform\Core\DataTransformer\DataTransformerInterface` is deprecated and will be removed in 3.0
 - Subresources are now additional resources marked with an `#[ApiResource]` attribute (see [the new subresource documentation](./subresources.md))

 The detailed changes are present in the [CHANGELOG](https://github.com/api-platform/core/blob/main/CHANGELOG.md).